 Mountain Goats : living on the edge

-Mountain goats feed on grasses, sedges, rushes, forbs and shrubs throughout the day in summer but come winter their feed is mostly forbs and Douglas and alpine fir.
-Their main predators on the steep slopes are mountain lions but golden eagles have learned to knock unprotected kids off ledges.
+Kids are born from the end of May to mid-June and within a few hours of birth are attempting to climb everything in sight – including their mothers.
+Two weeks later the kid will be nibbling on grasses and weaned within six weeks.
+Mountain goats feed on grasses, sedges, rushes, forbs and shrubs throughout the summer but come winter their feed is mostly forbs and Douglas and alpine fir.
+Their main predators on the steep slopes are mountain lions but golden eagles knock unprotected kids off ledges.
 If the goats stray too far from the cliffs they are in danger from wolves, grizzlies and wolverines.
 But the main causes of mortality are avalanches and accidental slips on icy slopes.